Matching and Offering a Property to a Client Policy

 If the client does not accept the offer, the social housing provider will ask the client to provide their reason for rejecting the offer in writing.
 The client must provide this information within a reasonable timeframe.
 The timeframe will vary from provider to provider.

-For an offer of public or Aboriginal housing, the client must provide their reasons for rejecting the property within:
+For an offer of public or Aboriginal housing, the client must provide their reasons for rejecting the property within 14 days.